YonatanKoral/ledscape/README.md

 ###Testing the install

-Once the machine has rebooted, log in as root, `cd` into the `LEDscape directory you created above, enter the following command to manually start the LEDscape server...
+Once the machine has rebooted, log in as root, enter the following commands to switch into the `LEDscape` directory you created above and manually start the LEDscape server...

 ```
+cd LEDscape
-sudo ./run-ledscape
+./run-ledscape
 ```

 It should print some diagnostic messages and continue running until you press Control-C or logout or reboot.